 DT’s surface between 48 and 72 hours after the alcoholic took his or her last drink.
 The longer period of time that the alcoholic drank, the worse the symptoms can be.

 When addicts detox from opiates, which include heroin, morphine, and prescription painkillers such as Vicodin and OxyContin, they are also in for a dangerous physical and emotional rollercoaster ride.
-Opiate withdrawals can lead to intense symptoms, which include sweating, muscle aches, diarrhea, abdominal cramping, nausea and vomiting.
+Opiate withdrawal can lead to intense symptoms, which include sweating, muscle aches, diarrhea, abdominal cramping, nausea, and vomiting.

 And most addicts undergoing cold turkey detox literally want to die.
 Going at it alone, without proper care can be an extremely lonely, if not debilitating experience.

 Withdrawing from stimulants like cocaine and amphetamines can be horrible.
 Besides a sense of paranoia, symptoms of stimulant drug detox include anxiety, tremors, a depressed mood, suicidal ideations, or heart problems.

 And often do-it-yourself-detox can lead to relapse.
 After a short period of abstinence, the bodies of addicts and alcoholics lose tolerance for the previously abused chemical substance.
 What’s scary is that if they relapse, there is a high risk of overdose, which can lead to death.